 Vital Disc Stats: The Blu-ray

 Fraggle Rock sneaks past the Gorgs and onto Blu-ray in an impressive 12-disc boxed set thanks to Sony Pictures.
-Pressed onto Region A BD-50 discs, the discs are housed in DigiBook sleeves that are stiff and secure enough to safely house the discs without being too difficult to remove and risk tearing the paper.
+Pressed onto Region A BD-50 discs (Note - Region B support, but not C, is indicated but I have no means of testing that), the discs are housed in DigiBook sleeves that are stiff and secure enough to safely house the discs without being too difficult to remove and risk tearing the paper.
 However, and this is my primary complaint with this set, there isn't a stiff cardboard sleeve to house the DigiBook.
 When the set first arrived the discs looked like they had jostled out of their cradles in shipping and I had worried about damage - thankfully that didn't happen but it was a bit nerve-racking to see.

 Each disc loads to a static image main menu with traditional navigation options.
 Each disc has about 8-10 episodes plus bonus features while Disc 9 only has 4 episodes while containing all 13 episodes of The Complete Animated Series in the bonus features section.

 There's also a booklet containing disc information with episode guide and a cardboard cutout figure of Uncle Traveling Matt is included with instructions on how to take pictures of Matt and share the photos on social media.